tomimick/restpie3/README.md

 The fastest and easiest way to test drive RESTPie3 on your machine is to use [Docker](https://www.docker.com/).
 The server fully supports Docker - the Docker image is created with this [Dockerfile](Dockerfile).

-The base image is a popular lightweight Alpine Linux with Python 3.7.
+The base image is an [official python image](https://hub.docker.com/_/python) variant **python:3.7-slim-buster**, a recent and small Debian as of August 2019.
+The generated image size is 216MB, 76MB gzipped.

 If you already have Docker installed, the quick steps to run RESTPie3 plus its services Redis, PostgreSQL are: